Naoru347/TeachingPortfolio/Assessment_Materials/Labs_Cybersecurity/Lab6/lab6_virtual_appliance_checklist.md

 sudo poweroff
 ```

+### Export as OVA
+- Use: `Lab6_CLI_ScavengerHunt.ova`
+- File → Export Appliance → Follow prompts

 ---

-## 📦 7.
-Export the VM
-1. File → Export Appliance
-2. Export as `.ova`
-3. Use filename: `CLH_Lab6_VM.ova`

----

-## 🧪 8.
-Test the VM
+## 🧪 7.
+Test Import & Checklist
-- Re-import on a clean system
+- Import into a clean VirtualBox instance
 - Verify:
   - Terminal opens
-  - All commands from lab work
-  - `student` user can access all directories and tools
+  - All tools installed
-  - No saved states
+  - `Lab6` directory with seeded files exists
+  - All accounts and services behave as expected

 ---

-## 📂 9.
-Distribute to Students
+## 📂 8.
+Distribution Notes
-- Upload `.ova` to LMS or shared drive
+- Upload `.ova` to LMS or cloud folder
 - Provide:
+  - Username: `student`
-  - Username/password
+  - Password: `lab6pass`
-  - Network type used
+  - Network adapter setting
-  - Any startup instructions or troubleshooting tips
+  - Brief troubleshooting section for VirtualBox (e.g., login delay, no network)

+---

+**Use this checklist to ensure each student VM includes consistent, traceable data for command-line discovery.**